zntfdr/talks/2019 The State Of Machine Learning in iOS 13/ios_13_machine_learning_state.md

 8-core architecture.
 ? trillion operations per second.
 Core ML runs Up to 20% faster and uses up to 15% less power than A12 Bionic.

+^CPU (Central processing unit)
+Scalar processor, you have registers that are single floats or single ints GPU (Graphics processing unit)
+Vector processor, where you do multiple operations in parallel across multiple cores and threads NPU (Neural processing unit)
+Matrix processor, heavily optimized for 2D matrixes operations

 ---